 After employees clock in and out from either the mobile app or the web, you can view and edit their times on the Timesheets screen.
 On the Timesheets Screen, you will see a timesheet for each employee for each day worked that week.

-On the time card you will see a total number of hours worked for each day for each employee, the start time for the day, the end time for the day, as well as a list of the jobs worked on.
+On the time card you will see the total number of hours worked for each day for each employee, the start time for the day, the end time for the day, as well as a list of the jobs worked on.

 If notes have been added to the shift, you will see the Notes icon on the time card.